openwms/spring-data-generic/README.md

 - RDBMS Adapter for relational databases

 An adapter has to implement a generic set of CRUD operation.
 The `Interface21 Data DMS` component uses one or more adapter implementations to provide high-level functionality to the business application.
+Saving and removing data in a DMS is often straight forward and similar between the different DMS - but querying for document metadata is not.
+Every DMS has it's own query language defined, so we'll need to build yet another query language above.
+Nevertheless a `#findBy(ID)` and `#findAll()` are easy to implement for all of them.

 ### Building Dossiers of Documents